CartoDB/analytics-toolbox-core/README.md

 Quadkey is a geospatial index based on WebMercator tiles.

+### Skel

+This is a basic module meant to be used as the foundation to create new modules.
+It doesn't contain any useful functionality.

 ## Advanced Modules

-In addition to the open source modules found here, CARTO also offers customers advanced modules access, visualize and analyze large amounts of geospatial data.
+In addition to the open source modules found here, CARTO also offers customers access to advanced modules to visualize and analyze data.

 ### Tiler